Last updated 12th April 2023

 Typical errors with depreciation

 It’s easy to make errors when it comes to depreciating fixed assets.
 The person responsible for your books could miscalculate, use the incorrect rate of depreciation or the incorrect method.
 They could even forget to do it altogether!
 The effects of not doing this correctly are far reaching, especially as you plan ahead.

 - Over-depreciated assets could make your profits look worse than they are.
 This isn’t helpful if you want to make effective decisions about large purchases, hiring staff or any other big changes.

-Businesses grow, staff responsibilities expand; what started as some simple bookkeeping morphs into a much bigger task.
-Sometimes, the people who begin a start-up journey aren’t always the right people to take the business forward.
-Artemis Clarke helps rapidly-expanding businesses find finance professionals that have the experience to support them.
-Not just to help them survive, but to help them thrive – and reach the potential they’re aiming for.
+Businesses grow, staff responsibilities expand; what started as some simple bookkeeping morphs into a much bigger role requiring reports and updated fixed asset registers!
+Sometimes, the people who begin a start-up journey aren’t always the best people to take the business forward.
+Artemis Clarke helps rapidly-expanding businesses like yours find finance professionals that have the experience to provide expert support.
+Not just to help your business survive, but to help it thrive – and reach the dizzy heights you are aiming for.